-Chris Worby and Jeremiah Worby are Trusted Regina financial advisors and Wealth Management services providers.
+Chris Worby is a Trusted Regina financial advisor and Wealth Management services provider.
 With over 20 years of experience, Worby Wealth Management has been committed to providing a high standard of financial and wealth management services to individuals, families and business owners in Regina and area.
 Worby Wealth Management listens and provides a personalized financial plan.
 In our latest Worby Wealth Blog Post we share information about retirement planning.

 One of the biggest financial questions on everyone’s mind is whether or not they will have enough money to retire?
 Not only do savings and investments need to be taken into the equation, income and expenses also need in-depth analysis.

 The OAS pension is a monthly pension payment payable to eligible individuals.
 OAS pension benefits are considered taxable income.
 To be eligible for full payment, you must:

 • be a Canadian citizen or legal resident of Canada at the time of application approval

 • if you no longer live in Canada (a non-resident), you were a Canadian citizen or legal resident of Canada on the day preceding the day of departure from Canada

 • have lived in Canada for a minimum of 10 years (or 20 years for non-residents) after reaching age 18

 Individuals who have lived in Canada for 40 years after the age of 18 are eligible for 100% of the OAS pension benefit.

 CPP program benefits, except for the death benefit, are indexed annually for increases in the cost of living.
 In order to receive CPP program benefits, eligible individuals must apply.
 Benefits are not automatically paid once someone reaches the age of eligibility.
 Applications are accepted via two methods; online through the My Service Canada Account, or via paper forms mailed to the applicable Provincial CPP office.